-By June 1, 2022, we will send an email invitation to participate in Course Match to all students who qualify according to our records.
-If you believe you qualify but did not receive an invitation, as soon as possible and by June 14, 2022 email the department’s Undergraduate Administrator (firstname.lastname@example.org) subject Course Match.
+By June 1, we will send an email invitation to participate in Course Match to all students who qualify according to our records.
+If you believe you qualify but did not receive an invitation, as soon as possible and by June 14 email the department’s Undergraduate Administrator (firstname.lastname@example.org) subject Course Match.

-From June 1–19, you can submit and update your rankings on the Course Match website: https://app.cognomos.com/rank/toronto-ECO-22.
+From June 1–19, you can submit and update your rankings on the Course Match website: https://app.cognomos.com/rank/toronto-ECO-23.
 Before the regular enrolment period, you find out in which 400-level courses you are pre-enrolled.

 List, in the order of your preferences, at least five courses you are willing to take.
 That’s it.
 The algorithm is strategy proof, meaning listing the courses from most preferred to less preferred is a best response.
 Trying to game the system cannot improve your outcome.
 In particular: